waozixyz/geosite/src/lib/posts/geonews-1.md

 ---
 slug: geonews-1
-title: '*Silent Winter Meows* #1'
+title: 'GeoNews #1 - Silent Winter Meows'
 issue: 1
 date: 2021-12-01
 excerpt: "Thanks for opening up the very first edition of GEONEWS.
 It’s with this publication that we intend to distill our most important information into one place.
 Like every NONACO endeavour, we’ll see how this idea evolves and grows over the following months."
 tags: [News]
 ---

-## **Important "News"**
+## **Important News**

 ### Introduction

-Thanks for opening up the very first edition of GEONEWS.
+Thanks for opening up the very first edition of GEONEWS on our new website.
 It's with this publication that we intend to distill our most important information into one place.
-Like every NONACO endeavour, we'll see how this idea evolves and grows over the following months.
+Like every NONACO endeavour, we'll see how this idea plays out over the following months.

 ### GEOCATS:V2

 This month saw the launch of Geocats Version 2.
-The launch went smoothly, and our amazing beta testers gave us a lot of cool feedback.
+The launch went smoothly, and our industrious beta testers gave us a lot of constructive feedback.
 Players can expect a patch to V2 in the coming weeks.
 Enormous gratitude to everyone who's shared feedback with us.
 We appreciate you!

 ### GEOCATS:V3

 This is a massive update for us.
-We will be launching a few core features that are long overdue...Mainly, the option to play as whatever cats you have in your wallet!
-This iteration of Geocats will also include the mysterious GEOQUARIUMS for players.
+We'lll be launching a few core features that are long overdue...Mainly, the option to play as whatever cats that you have in your wallet!
+This iteration of Geocats will also include the mysterious *GEOQUARIUMS* for players to begin using.
 More information about these customisable space-pods will be featured in a spotlight article in the next issue of GEONEWS.
 Finally, we have been building the in-game GEODEX.
 A compendium of our creations, and a database of all NFTs we have created so far.
-We feel that this featured will be appreciated by those of us who like organised structures.
+We feel that this feature will be appreciated by those of us who like knowing what's going in in their organised structures.

 Version 3 also has a more focussed and clear storyline.
-We're including more hints and new cutscenes.
+We're including more hints and new cutscenes to tie everything together a bit neater.

 ---

-## **Arts & "Culture"**
+## **Arts & Culture**

 ### Does paint taste as good as it looks?